ksadangrit/nz_citizenship/README.md

 ### Top 10 birth countries where new citizens come from
 ![Screen Shot 2024-04-03 at 11 07 56 PM](https://github.com/ksadangrit/nz_citizenship/assets/156267785/4d0b63b8-c2d1-4e8f-8719-fdcd148c9e66)

+**Findings**
+- Since 1949, the UK has contributed the most to the number of new citizens, with over 233,000 individuals originating from there, surpassing the second-ranked Samoa by more than 2.8 times.
+- Notably, there is a marginal difference of less than 10,000 individuals between countries ranked from second to seventh.
+- Half of the top 10 countries are from Asia, with India ranking third, China fifth, and the Philippines, South Korea, and Taiwan occupying the seventh to ninth positions, respectively.

 ### Top 5 birth countries (of all time) across decades
 ![Screen Shot 2024-04-03 at 11 14 15 PM](https://github.com/ksadangrit/nz_citizenship/assets/156267785/3328e00f-da16-4690-851d-b1e142e089d5)

+**Findings**
+- The UK saw a surge in citizenships granted from the 1960s to the 1980s, peaking in the 1980s with over 60,000 immigrants gaining citizenship.
+Samoa's highest peak was in the 2010s, with a secondary peak in the 1980s.
+- The 1980s marked a significant increase in citizenships granted across all countries.
+- Trend lines for the UK and Samoa are similar, with Samoa's increase beginning in the 1970s.
+India, China, and South Africa saw notable increases from the 1980s onwards.
+- India's peak was in the 2000s, while China and South Africa peaked in the 2010s.
+- The apparent decrease in citizenships granted in the 2020s may not be conclusive, as data only extends to 2022.

 ### Forecasting future trends for the coming years
 ![Screen Shot 2024-04-03 at 11 39 48 PM](https://github.com/ksadangrit/nz_citizenship/assets/156267785/5f568b42-17a9-45ac-89a9-fbaaf13f2fca)